 The Educator of Note Award recognizes outstanding Miami-Dade County elementary and middle school teachers in the public, private, or parochial schools who creatively motivate and inspire young children in the field of music education.

-Click on this link for the application: The 2016 application is now available – Click Here.
+Click on this link for the application: Application will be available very soon.

 (NOTE: The application is a writable PDF file.
 Once you click on the link, save it on your computer and then fill it out.)

 All eligible teachers* interested in applying should fill out the application form and submit it before the deadline date of March 15, 2016.

 IMPORTANT: Be sure to include any additional letters of recommendations, photos, DVD’s, or other information with your application that you feel would be helpful in our review.
 The winner will be notified in April.